robstoll/atrium/README.md

 -- general speaking, it allows you to create feature assertions without the need of own assertion functions.

 `subject` within an assertion group block refers to the subject of the assertion (`myPerson` in the above example).
-As a reminder, an assertion group block is a lambda with receiver where the receiver is the `Assert` created by `assert(...)` (see [assertion group block](#define-single-assertions-or-assertion-groups) for further details).
+As a reminder, an assertion group block is a lambda with receiver where the receiver is the `Assert` created by `expect(...)` (see [assertion group block](#define-single-assertions-or-assertion-groups) for further details).
 You probably have already guessed it, `subject` is actually a property of `Assert`.

 Back to property assertions.
 In the above example we created two feature assertions: one for the property `name` and the other for the property `isStudent` of `myPerson`.